yandex-cloud/docs/en/vpc/operations/set-static-ip.md

 # Converting a dynamic public IP address to static

-You can make a dynamic public IP address static.
+You can convert a dynamic public IP address to static.
 Static public IP addresses are reserved and remain attached to respective resources when VMs and network load balancers are stopped.

 {% note info %}